garden-io/garden/docs/basics/quickstart.md

 ![Garden dev deploy](https://raw.githubusercontent.com/ShankyJS/garden-quickstart-content/d8095ad1a8615edf49e721b8afcd901f3056e127/dev-mode.gif)

-You should now be able to visit the example project at .
+You should now be able to visit the example project at the link outputted by Garden.

 The quickstart also comes with some tests of the unit and end-to-end variety.
 To run your unit test, just run `test unit`.
 To run your end-to-end test, run `test e2e`.
 Easy!